top of page

 (6) Manage your expectations.

 Be calm and patient when you explain the food allergy situation to your host, even if you’re explaining it to them for the umpteenth time.
 Keep in mind that you are in teacher-mode and food allergies are complicated.
 Put any frustration you feel aside.
 Remember that your host doesn't live food allergies 24:7 like you do.
-If you do your job well, you will be able to add another person to your list of food allergy trustees.
+If you do your job well, you will be able to add another person to your list of food allergy allies.

 (7) Stay flexible.
 Be ready to pivot if you must.